Integration scope

 | Long-lived API key | Recommended for background or automated agents.
 Generated from Settings → MCP in Klarity.
 Sent as a Bearer token on every request. |

-API keys are revocable at any time from the same Settings → MCP screen.
+Settings → MCP screen.
 See Authentication for per-client setup details.

 Authorization

 Authorization is enforced by the same layer as the Klarity Advisor web application.
-The MCP can only access what the authenticated user — or, for API keys, the user the key was issued for — can access in the web app:
+The MCP can only access what the authenticated user — or, for API keys, the user the key was issued for — can access in the web app:- Workspace boundaries are enforced identically.
+MCP requests cannot read across workspaces the user is not a member of.

 - Per-resource permissions are enforced identically.
 If a user cannot see a process, observation, artifact, or graph entity in the web app, the MCP returns the same answer.